-Noted for being one the “wild mountains left in the United States,” Cabinet Mountains is a 35-mile long range, part of the Rocky Mountains that cover an area of 2,134 square miles.
+Noted for being one of the “wild mountains left in the United States,” the Cabinet Mountains is a 35-mile long-range, part of the Rocky Mountains that cover an area of 2,134 square miles.
 West of Libby, is the dominant range of northwestern Montana.

 Its highest peaks are Snowshoe Peak at 8,738 feet; Elephant Peak at 7,938 feet; and Bockman Peak at 8,174 feet.
 Southeast of Cabinet Mountains is Missoula, Montana, a college town of about 66,000 people.

 Quick Facts On Cabinet Mountains: